linode/docs/docs/platform/create-limited-developer-account/index.md

 title: Create an Account for a Developer to Work on Your Linode
 ---

-One of the most powerful features of Linode's unmanaged service is the amount of control Linode users have over their account and systems.
+One of the most powerful features of Linode's unmanaged service is the amount of control Linode users have over their account and the software installed on their systems.
+If you're a business owner that does not have expertise with installing or maintaining software on Linux, or if you do have experience with Linux but don't have the time to set up a new server, then hiring a developer or administrator is a popular way to get your services up and running.

-As your needs grow or change, Linode is ready to meet them.
-[Linode Support](/docs/platform/support/) is available to help with Linode service related issues 24/7, every day of the year.
-For security and privacy, Support is not able to troubleshoot issues related to users and application access.

 When you hire someone to work on your Linode, there are a variety of ways to grant access to your Linode account, the Linodes on it, and the system and applications on your Linodes.
+Keeping track of which of these credentials you've shared is important in the event that you need to end your contract with your developer.

 This guide explains and answers some of the most frequently asked questions about account access.
 The sections are separated in order of granularity, starting with service-level access at the top, and working towards application-specific access.

+For security and privacy, [Linode Support](/docs/platform/support/) is not able to troubleshoot issues related to users and application access.
+Instead, Linode offers an in-house [Professional Services](/professional-services/) team that can be hired to help with projects.

+{{< note >}}
+The following sections include commands that show how to manipulate credentials on your Linodes, and these commands use `exampleUser` in place of your users' names.
+Replace `exampleUser` with whatever you would like to name your users.
+{{< /note >}}

+## Linode Account Access

+Access to the Linode Manager provides high-level methods for controlling your Linodes and Linode billing, including but not limited to: powering Linodes down, powering them on, removing Linodes, and adding Linodes.
+The Linode Manager does not have interfaces for manipulating the files and software on your systems--instead, that access is governed by service-specific credentials outlined in the next sections.

-## Who Has Access to My Linode Account?
+### Who Has Access to My Linode Account?

-Log in to the Linode Manager and navigate to the [**Users and Permissions**](https://manager.linode.com/user/index/) section of the **Acount** tab.
-You may be prompted to reauthenticate your password in order to access the User Manager where all account users are displayed.
+Log in to the Linode Manager and navigate to the [**Users and Permissions**](https://manager.linode.com/user/index/) section of the **Account** tab.
+You may be prompted to reauthenticate your password.
+This section will display all of your Linode account's users.

 If you're not sure whether you're logged in as the account administrator, look for a `No` in the **Restricted** column of your username's row in the User Manager.

+### Add a User to the Linode Account

 Keep your account administrator credentials secret.
-When hiring an external individual or agency to work on your site or application, create a user and assign specific access to the account.
+When hiring an external individual or agency to work on your site or application, create a *restricted* user and assign specific access to the account.
 Learn more about how to manage users and permissions and how to recover a lost username in our [Accounts and Passwords](/docs/platform/accounts-and-passwords/#users-and-permissions) guide.

 Useful *Global Grants* for a limited access user might include the ability to: